JunyoungChoi92/ReactStudy/react.md

 ### useMemo, useCallback, React.memo

-- **useMemo** is a hook in React that allows you to optimize the performance of your component by memoizing a computed value.
-Memoizing a value means caching the result of a computation so that it can be reused without having to be recomputed, as long as its dependencies have not changed. useMemo takes two arguments: a function that returns the memoized value, and an array of dependencies.
+- **useMemo** is a hook in React that allows you to optimize the performance of your component by **memoizing a computed value**.
+Memoizing a value means caching the result of a computation so that it can be **reused without having to be recomputed**, as long as its dependencies have not changed. useMemo takes two arguments: a function that returns the memoized value, and an array of dependencies.
 The memoized value is computed only when one of its dependencies changes.

 ```javascript
 import React, { useState, useMemo } from "react";